 Call Our Florida Lawyer for Injuries Caused by In Home Care for a Free Consultation

 Prosper Shaked is a compassionate attorney who represents Florida residents and their loved ones who have suffered harm due to the negligent conduct of their in home health care provider.
-To schedule a free legal consultation to discuss your case, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation to discuss your case, contact the Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.